astro-tiptop/MASTSEL/README.md

 # MASTSEL

-This library was developed with 2 goals: support the Asterism Selection for MAVIS instrument (https://mavis-ao.org/) and managing the computation of the jitter (i.e. tip/tilt) error in Adaptive Optics simulations done in the Fourier domain and it is used by TIPTOP (https://github.com/FabioRossiArcetri/TIPTOP).
+This library was developed with 2 goals: support the Asterism Selection for MAVIS instrument (https://mavis-ao.org/) and managing the computation of the jitter (i.e. tip/tilt) error in Adaptive Optics simulations done in the Fourier domain.
+It is used by TIPTOP (https://github.com/FabioRossiArcetri/TIPTOP).

 The main features are located in: